NASA boss says 'no doubt' SpaceX explosion delays flight program

 NASA has awarded $6.8 billion to SpaceX and Boeing to develop their separate capsule systems.

-Bridenstine also pledged better communication and transparency after the agency and SpaceX were criticised over a reluctance to describe in plain terms what happened to the capsule for days after the incident.
+Bridenstine also pledged better communication and transparency after the agency and SpaceX were criticized over a reluctance to describe in plain terms what happened to the capsule for days after the incident.

 That stance was at odds with NASA's long history of transparency surrounding accidents involving its human spaceflight program.